SarahWolffe/Learning-Python-/README.md

 These resources do not provide their own answers for the programming exercises, and there are many ways to address the same exercise.
 I hope that others benefit from taking a look at how I addressed the exercises.
 The folders here are a work in progress.
 As I make my way through more chapters, I hope to keep updating their contents.
 As I discover further useful learning resources with exercises, I will add folders which represent them and contain my answers.

 A list of free Python-learning resources can be found here: https://blog.finxter.com/free-python-books/

+I have found 'Learn Python the Hard Way' (https://learncodethehardway.org/python/), 'Programiz' (https://www.programiz.com/) and 'TechBeamers' (https://www.techbeamers.com/) to be useful resources in complimenting and clarifying concepts discussed by these main texts.